irssi/irssi.github.io/documentation/settings/index.markdown

 sidebar: sb_sidebar_settings.html
 licence: "[Creative Commons Attribution-ShareAlike 2.5 License](http://creativecommons.org/licenses/by-sa/2.5/)"
 ---
-Irssi 0.8.10 settings notes.
-Gathered through much effort by Rocco Caputo rcaputo at cpan dot org (aka dngor).
-Includes original work by Nei, and advice and guidance from irc.freenode.net #irssi.
+Irssi settings notes.
 This is not an attempt to document Irssi completely.
 It should be used along with the documents at [Documentation](/documentation) for more complete understanding of how irssi works.
 For example, the startup HOWTO and tips/tricks show sample uses for these settings, including some very useful stuff.

-We respect the work of others.
-Parts of this document have been collected from other locations.
-Wherever possible, we have made every effort to locate and attribute the original authors.
-Please let us know if we've overlooked you.

-We ask the same respect in return.
-The Copyright and license notices are at the end.
+See the [appendix F](#a_f) for credits and license information of this document.

 * * *